PoojaRawool/Forest_Fire_Prediction/README.md

 * Back-End: Flask
 * IDE: Jupyter notebook

+# Introduction
+# Forest Fire Prediction
+ Australia's fires have created devastation on an unprecedented scale.
+Australia’s forest fires are the worst in the country’s recorded history.
+Already, millions of acres have burned, creating dangerous levels of air pollution, displacing nearly 90,000 people and killing a billion animals.<br>
+ Forest Fire Prediction is a web app which has a Machine Learning model running at the back.
+The purpose of developing this app is to predict fire (the measurement FRP (Fire radioactive power) which can be used to detect fire).
+This model is based on the Forest Fire Prediction in Australia dataset.
+We are using the NASA MODIS satellite data for predictions.
+The Australian Forest Fire has been devastating.
+Thanks to NASA the satellite data by MODIS, data is made available publicly.<br> To bring some better understanding about the dataset we have also created a dashboard.
+This dashboard has been created using a software called PowerBI which is a product of Microsoft.
+Here we have just attached the images of the dashboard because PowerBI needs organizational account.

+# Motivation
+ The Forest Fire in Australia are a never-ending story of loss, tragedy, and record-setting moments.
+Forest Fires in Australia are a widespread and regular occurrence that have contributed significantly to shaping the nature of the continent over millions of years.
+Australia's fires have created devastation on an unprecedented scale.
+Australia’s forest fires are the worst in the country’s recorded history.
+Already, millions of acres have burned, creating dangerous levels of air pollution, displacing nearly 90,000 people and killing a billion animals.
+Forest fires causes significant material damage in the natural environment followed by violation of the functions in the natural systems and large number of fires is caused by human, although other factors like drought, wind, topography, plants etc. have important and indirect influence on fire appearance and its spreading.

+# Problem Statement
+ Australia’s forest fires are the worst in the country’s recorded history.
+Australia's fires have created devastation on an unprecedented scale.
+Australia’s forest fires are the worst in the country’s recorded history.
+The purpose of developing this app is to predict fire (the measurement FRP (Fire radioactive power) which can be used to detect fire).
+This model is based on the Forest Fire Prediction in Australia dataset.
+We are using the NASA MODIS satellite data for predictions.
+We are considering data from 3 years i.e., 2018, 2019, 2020.
+Thanks to NASA the satellite data by MODIS, data is made available publicly.
+To bring some better understanding about the dataset we have also created a dashboard.

 # Design Model
 ![Design Model](githubimgs/design_Model.PNG)<br>
 Initially we started with the data collection that was done by requesting to NASA FIRMS.
 We are